MelissaData/PhoneObject-Python3-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
-	- It will handle all of the data download/path and dll(s) for you.
+	- It will handle all of the data download/path and .so file(s) for you.
-2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and dll(s) in there
+2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and .so file(s) in there
-	- Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
+	- Use the location of where you copied/installed the data and update the "DataPath" variable in the bash script.
-	- Copy all the dll(s) mentioned above into the `MelissaDataPhoneObjectLinuxPython3Sample` project folder.
+	- Copy all the .so file(s) mentioned above into the `MelissaPhoneObjectLinuxPython3` project folder.

 ----------------------------------------
 #### Change Bash Script Permissions
 To be able to run the bash script, you must first make it an executable using the command:

-`chmod +x MelissaDataPhoneObjectLinuxPython3Sample.sh`
+`chmod +x MelissaPhoneObjectLinuxPython3.sh`

 Then you need to add permissions to the build directory with the command:

-`chmod +rwx MelissaDataPhoneObjectLinuxPython3Sample`
+`chmod +rwx MelissaPhoneObjectLinuxPython3`

 As an indicator, the filename will change colors once it becomes an executable.

 You may also need to alter permissions for the python files.
-To do this navigate into the MelissaDataPhoneObjectLinuxPython3Sample directory and run these commands: \
+To do this navigate into the MelissaPhoneObjectLinuxPython3 directory and run these commands: \
-`chmod +rx MelissaDataPhoneObjectLinuxPython3Sample/MelissaDataPhoneObjectLinuxPython3Sample.py` \
+`chmod +rx MelissaPhoneObjectLinuxPython3/MelissaPhoneObjectLinuxPython3.py` \
-`chmod +rx MelissaDataPhoneObjectLinuxPython3Sample/mdPhone_pythoncode.py`
+`chmod +rx MelissaPhoneObjectLinuxPython3/mdPhone_pythoncode.py`

 ## Run Bash Script
 Parameters: